-What is an autism assessment?
+What is an Autism Assessment?

-Sally Powis explains in the video below:
+Sally Powis explains in the video below what happens during an autism diagnostic assessment:

 (Please see the bottom of the page for the transcript)

 So, people will come to see us first thing in the morning, when we start, and we begin by taking what’s called a developmental history.
-So you will be seen by one of the clinicians, who will do this, who will ask lots of questions about your early behaviours, and the difficulties and things you might have struggled with when you were young.
+So you will be seen by one clinician, who will do this, who will ask lots of questions about your early behaviours, and the difficulties and things you might have struggled with when you were young.
 And it’s for this reason that we find it really helpful if people are able to bring with them someone who knew them when they were little.
 So usually that’s a mum or a dad – a parent – or maybe and older sibling somebody like that, who can help try and give us some information about how you were coping and what was going on for you, probably when you were 4, 5 years old.
 It’s also really helpful if people can bring any nursery school reports, or infant school reports, or photos, or anything from around that time, that helps us get an idea of how you were managing and what life was like for you.

 So that part of the assessment will take most of the morning.
 If you don’t have someone who can come with you, then we do a slightly different assessment with you, yourself, asking you for a lot of questions and memories about your early years.